ajzorn/DS4002Project2/Data/READ.md

 The KITTI dataset can be accessed [here](https://www.cvlibs.net/datasets/kitti/).

+## Google Images Data

+The images in the `cville_roads` folder were collected from a Google Images search.

 ## Example Code

 Below is an example code snippet that demonstrates how to load the KITTI dataset using Fiftyone: